NetApp/FSx-ONTAP-samples-scripts/Terraform/delpoy-fsx-ontap/README.md

 This is a Terraform module which creates an FSx for NetApp ONTAP file system, including an SVM, a Security-Group and a FlexVolume in that file system, using AWS Terraform provider.
 This repo can be sourced as a terraform module.
 Follow the instructions below to use this sample in your own environment.
+> [!NOTE]
+> This module does not support scale-out!
+One ha pair per deployment.

 ## Table of Contents
 * [Introduction](#introduction)